Jekyll & Hyde Club: Bankruptcy

 By August 2013, the restaurant owed $1.1 million in unpaid rent.
 By 2014, it was already identified as bankrupt.

 In 2022, the restaurant filed for bankruptcy with $7.5 million owed to creditors and $1.5 million owed in back rent.
 This was partly caused by lack of tourism during the COVID-19 pandemic.
 The only remaining restaurant closed in June 2022.

 In popular culture

 In the 12th episode of the first season of 2005-2009 reality show The Girls Next Door, Hugh Hefner and girlfriends are shown having dinner at one of the Jekyll & Hyde restaurants.
 An entertainer portraying Dr. Mange is shown dancing to popular music such as Love Shack during the dinner service on Wednesdays.

 The club was also featured in 2017 Netflix show Friends from College.

 Actor Jeff Hiller says he "was a costumed character for a while at the famous Manhattan Jekyll & Hyde Club."
 The source does not indicate which location employed him.

-In 2017, a New York Times article described Danny McBride's visit, where he evaluated the performances of the restaurants' actors.
+In 2017, a The New Yorker article described Danny McBride's visit, where he evaluated the performances of the restaurants' actors.
 McBride primarily engaged with and critiqued one performer who portrayed a mad scientist character named Dr. Ghoul.